 Q. What if I need to buy another main residence before I can sell my last one?

-The refund applies, in fact, to the sale of any property that has been your only or main residence at some point during the 36 months (three years) leading up to the purchase (ie, you don't have to be moving directly out of one main residence and in to the new one).
+The refund applies, in fact, to the sale of any property that has been your only or main residence at some point during the three years leading up to the purchase (ie, you don't have to be moving directly out of one main residence and in to the new one).
 How long you lived in a previous main residence will not be relevant.